parisepigenetics/RASflow_EDC/README.md

 Nota: I didn't manage to do all in one, I have to spend more time in generating a nice report.

-MultiQC is run after the counting and you can find a report named `report_count_htseq-count.html` or `report_count_featureCounts.html` in `output/PROJECTNAME/genome/`, that will help you to check that everything went fine.
+MultiQC is run after the counting and you can find a report named `report_count_htseq-count.html` or `report_count_featureCounts.html` in `results/EXAMPLE/ALIGNER/`, that will help you to check that everything went fine.

 ![htseq](Tuto_pictures/htseq_assignment_plot.png)

 ### DEA results

-DEA results are in `output/PROJECTNAME/genome/dea_featureCounts` or `dea_htseq-count`.
+DEA results are in `results/EXAMPLE/ALIGNER/dea_COUNTER`.
 ```
-[mhennion @ clust-slurm-client 16:53]$ RASflow : tree output/YourProjectName/genome/dea_featureCounts/
+[username@clust-slurm-client RASflow_IFB]$ tree results/EXAMPLE/hisat2/dea_featureCounts/
-output/YourProjectName/genome/dea_featureCounts/
+results/EXAMPLE/hisat2/dea_featureCounts/
 ├── countGroup
 │   ├── J0_KO_gene_count.tsv
 │   ├── J0_WT_gene_count.tsv